authormedia/mybooktable/readme.txt

 This version adds **many** new buy button options including Apple iBooks & Sony Reader

 == Changelog ==

+= 2.0.0 =
+* New feature allows you to assign priorities to your Authors to customize the order they display in
+* New shadow box feature lets you have you buy buttons show up in a separate shadow box instead of on your pages
+* New button on book sorting page to allow you to alphabetize your books
+* New import functionality from Totally Booked

 = 1.3.7 =
 * Added official WordPress 4.1 compatability